faceless2/json/README.md

 assert !jwt.verify(pubkey, "ES256"); // Signature is no longer valid
 ```

-Compiles under Java 11 or later - the API supposed EdDSA keys (new in Java 15) via reflection.
+Compiles under Java 11 or later - the API supports EdDSA keys (new in Java 15) via reflection.

 This code is written by the team at [bfo.com](https://bfo.com).
 If you like it, come and see what else we do.